Characters of the Overwatch franchise: Widowmaker

 Widowmaker, real name Amélie Lacroix, is a French sniper and assassin.
 She wields the Widow's Kiss, a versatile rifle that fires in full automatic at close-range, and can convert into a sniper rifle for long-range kills.
 She also uses a Grappling Hook to reach high ledges and Venom Mines to disable enemies.
 Her ultimate ability is Infra-Sight, which activates her recon visor to highlight all enemies through walls for her and her team, similar to a wallhack.

-Amélie was a ballet dancer and was the wife of Gérard Lacroix, an Overwatch agent heading operations against the terrorist organization known as Talon.
-When their assassins were unable to get close to Lacroix, they kidnapped Amélie and reprogrammed her as a sleeper agent.
-She was found and returned home by Overwatch agents, unaware of what had happened; two weeks later, she killed her husband in his sleep.
-Returning to Talon, she underwent extensive training in the covert arts, and her physiology was altered to slow her heart, turning her skin blue.
-Her emotional responses numbed by the conditioning, she feels little more than the satisfaction of the kill.

-Widowmaker appears in the intro cinematic, teamed with Reaper to steal Doomfist's gauntlet from the Overwatch Museum; a boy visiting the museum uses it against her.
-She is also featured in the animated short Alive, on a mission to assassinate the omnic monk Tekhartha Mondatta, an advocate for peaceful human-omnic relations.

-Widowmaker was the most popular defense character during the game's open beta.

 Widowmaker is voiced by Chloé Hollings.

 Support heroes

-Support heroes typically lack any significant offensive abilities and instead provide support for their teammates, most often in the form of healing or other buffs.
-They may also be able to apply debuffs to the opposing team, making them more prone to attack.
-Support heroes tend to have the fewest hit points but also can self-regenerate their health at times.
+Support heroes typically have less offensive ability and instead provide support for their teammates by healing them, and in some cases providing other buffs and helpful effects.
+They may also be able to apply debuffs to the opposing team, making them more susceptible to attack.
+Support heroes automatically regenerate their own health more readily than other heroes.